stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/user_defined_function/user_defined_functions/index.md

       value: string
     - name: name
       value: string
+      description: The name of the UDF
     - name: is_temporary
       value: boolean
+      description: Specifies whether the UDF is temporary or not
     - name: is_aggregate
       value: boolean
+      description: >-
+        Specifies whether the UDF is an aggregate function.
+Applicable only for Python language type
     - name: is_memoizable
       value: boolean
+      description: >-
+        Indicates whether the function is memoizable.
+Applicable only for Python language type.
     - name: is_secure
       value: boolean
+      description: Specifies whether the function/procedure is secure or not
     - name: arguments
       value:
         - name: name
           value: string
+          description: Argument name
         - name: datatype
           value: string
+          description: Argument data type
         - name: default_value
           value: string
+          description: Default value of the argument
+      description: List of arguments for the function/procedure
     - name: return_type
       value:
         - name: type
           value: string
+          description: Type of the return, can be either DATATYPE or TABLE
     - name: language_config
       value:
         - name: language
           value: string
+          description: >-
+            Language that the function/procedure is written in.
+Possible values
+            include: JAVA, JAVASCRIPT, PYTHON, SCALA, SQL
         - name: called_on_null_input
           value: boolean
+          description: Decide if the function/procedure can receive null input
         - name: is_volatile
           value: boolean
+          description: >-
+            Specifies the behavior of the UDF when returning results.
+This Field is deprecated for Procedure.
+If true, UDF might return different values for different rows, even for the same input.
+This field is deprecated for Procedure.
+If false, UDF assumes that the function, when called with the same inputs, will always return the same result.
+This guarantee is not checked.
+Specifying IMMUTABLE for a UDF that returns different values for the same input will result in undefined behavior.
     - name: comment
       value: string
+      description: Specifies a comment for the function/procedure
     - name: body
       value: string
+      description: Function/procedure definition
 ```
 </TabItem>
 </Tabs>